shivmgg/osd-doc/src/02_spec/07_modules/cdm/dbgregisters.rst

 - Reset Value: 0
 - Access: read-write

-The register is used to stall the CPU core.
+The Core Stall Register is used to stall the CPU core.
 Setting bit 0 as logic '1' causes the CPU core to stall.

 Core Upper Register (``CORE_REG_UPPER``)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^